rebecavalverde/help-docs/docs/en/general/index.md

 ---
-title: Getting started with Flat - FAQ
+title: Flat Platform - FAQ
 description: Do you have a question about Flat?
 Our FAQ is here for you
 nav: general
 pid: faq